Semi-discrete heat equations with variable coefficients and the parametrix method: Constant coefficients

 where $r=\frac{2ct}{\Dx^2}$, and $a_n$ is the solution of \eqref{eq:sol-1D}.
 This suggests that the estimates obtained for \eqref{eq:sd-heat-1D} can be readily applied to the solution of \eqref{eq:sd-heat-c-1D}.

 In the next proposition, we offer our first refined estimates for the (fundamental) solution of the multi-dimensional problem \eqref{eq:discrete_heat_const}.
+Whilst bearing a passing semblance to \cite[Lemma 4.1]{Fjordholm:2023aa}, the core estimate \eqref{eq:pointwise_da} is more accurate around $t = 0$, and requires a more involved proof.
 Of particular significance, we identify a region near $\alpha^j = 0$ and $t = 0$, where a temporal factor with negative power would otherwise mask much better behaviour (see \eqref{eq:pointwise_da} below).
-This observation will be crucial for our calculations in Section \ref{sec:aux_calc}.
+This observation will be crucial for our calculations for a pointwise bound in Section \ref{sec:aux_calc}.

 \begin{proposition}[Fundamental solution] The series representation \eqref{eq:greensfunction} for the solution $\bm{a}(t) =\{a_\alpha(t)\}_{\alpha\in \Z^d}$ of \eqref{eq:discheateq} converges for all $t\in \R$, uniformly in $t$ for $t\in [0,T]$, and the limit belongs to $C([0,T];L^1_\Dx(\R^d))$ for any $T>0$.
 Moreover, \begin{enumerate}[label=(\roman*)] \item $a_\alpha(\cdot)\in C^1((0,\infty))$ has the following representation for $\alpha\in\Z^d$ and $t>0$: